Simulation-calibrated Bayesian inference for progenitor properties of the microquasar SS 433

 In SMT, a fraction $f_{\rm a}$ of the donor's envelope is accreted, where the accretor's mass and spin angular momentum increase and the orbital separation can change under isotropic re-emission of the donor's envelope.
 The accretor can generally be any star or compact object, but here we focus on BH accretors.
 In population synthesis modeling, the accreted fraction is conventionally set to $f_{\rm a} = 0.5$ but its value has important implications for evolutionary pathways \cite{2022MNRAS.516.5737B}.

 In CEE, the mass transfer rate overwhelms the accretion rate and the donor's envelope subsumes the binary.
 The common envelope is expelled from the system at the expense of orbital gravitational energy which drastically decreases the orbital separation and possibly prematurely merges the binary.
-We use the $\alpha$ formalism for CEE with default parameter values in \textsc{COSMIC} except for the free parameter $\alpha_{\rm CE}$, which encodes uncertainty in the binding energy of the star's envelope relative to changes in the gravitational orbital potential.
+We use the $\alpha$ formalism for CEE with the free parameter $\alpha_{\rm CE}$, which encodes uncertainty in the binding energy of the star's envelope relative to changes in the gravitational orbital potential.
 A perfect binding energy corresponds to $\alpha_{\rm CE} = 1$, i.e., all orbital energy loss is used to expel the envelope, and values of $\alpha_{\rm CE}$ greater (lesser) than 1 correspond to binaries whose orbits shrink to larger (smaller) separations.

 These two types of \emph{mass transfer events}, along with stellar winds mass-loss, are the main mechanisms by which the stars lose their envelopes and lead to possible formation of a compact object.
 Together, these possibilities sketch a simplified, yet complicated landscape of possible evolutionary pathways and their imprint on the correlations between the progenitor and observed binary properties.